austingrantml/MLPortfolio/Project_Obesity_Forecast/README.md

 - **Future Skills**: Scikit-learn, TensorFlow (via IBM ML Cert)

 ## Key Insights & Limitations
+- Healthy People 2030 goal (U.S. Department of Health and Human Services): **36.0%** (aim to reduce adult obesity prevalence through healthy eating and physical activity, developed via a collaborative process with government agencies and experts, supported by efforts from RFK Jr. and the administration to improve national health)
-- Prophet population-weighted 2030 forecast: **37.27%**
+- Prophet population-weighted 2030 forecast: **37.27%** (potentially the closest to reality if these efforts succeed)
-- Current adult obesity prevalence (CDC, 2023 estimate): **~40.3%**
+- Current adult obesity prevalence (CDC, August 2021–August 2023): **40%** (severe obesity: 9.4%; slight decrease from previous years, breaking a trend of increasing rates, though above the 36.0% goal, with recent figures around 40–42%)
 - Harvard T.H.
-Chan School of Public Health 2030 forecast (NJEM, 2019): **~48%**
+Chan School of Public Health 2030 forecast (NJEM, 2019): **~48%** (national average)
+- American Journal of Preventive Medicine 2030 forecast (AJPM, 2012): **~44%**

-Prophet provides smooth long-term trend forecasting but can lag behind sudden structural shifts (e.g., post-2020 pandemic effects), which explains why the model’s 2030 forecast is more conservative than the Harvard projection.
-Future work will include testing LSTM, XGBoost, or Bayesian hierarchical models to better capture rapid trend changes.
+Prophet’s 2030 forecast (37.27%) is more conservative, possibly due to its pre-2020 training data missing post-pandemic shifts, and aligns closely with the Healthy People 2030 goal if current health initiatives succeed.
+The variance among forecasts (37%–48%) reflects differences in data periods and modeling methods.
+Future work could explore LSTM, XGBoost, or Bayesian hierarchical models to better capture rapid changes.

 ## Getting Started
 1. **Install Dependencies**: